sumin-Ma/GALAMOST/docs/_build/html/_sources/integration-nvt.rst.txt

 .. py:class:: NoseHooverNvt(all_info, group, comp_info, T, tauT)

-   initializes a NVT NoseHoover thermostat object for a group of particles with system information, particle group, information computation, temperature, and tauT.
+   The constructor of a NVT NoseHoover thermostat object for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.